valensupport/valensupport.github.io/pages/batch_request.md

 To construct the URI we start with our base URL, `https://insureright.valen.com/api/`.
 We append the version, the action, and solution, for example: `2/batch/ca` or `2/batch/insureright`

-The generalized form looks like this: `https://insureright.valen.com/api/2/batch/[solution]/[submission]` A sample batch request url for a submission to workers compensation might look like this: `https://insureright.valen.com/api/2/batch/insureright/scoring`
+The generalized form looks like this: `https://insureright.valen.com/api/2/batch/[solution]/[submission]` A sample batch request url for a submission to workers compensation would look like this: `https://insureright.valen.com/api/2/batch/insureright/scoring`

+A sample batch request url for a contributory submission to workers compensation would look like this: `https://insureright.valen.com/api/2/batch/profile`
+For contributory batch submission, InsureRight will pick the correct solution based on the schema of the supplied data in the zip file.

 ##### Request Requirements